Disney Channel (Germany)

 Disney Channel is a German free-to-air television channel owned by The Walt Disney Company Germany.
-The channel is based in Munich and is for children.
+The channel is based in Munich and is targeted towards children during the daytime; during primetime, programmes are intended for families and adults.

 Aimed at all ages, its programming consists of original first-run television series, theatrically released and original made-for-cable movies and select other third-party programming.
 The original programming is mainly supplied by its American counterpart.

 The channel was originally launched on 16 October 1999 as a subscription television channel on the Sky Deutschland platform.
 However, it was later closed down on 30 November 2013.
 It was transformed into a free-TV channel on 17 January 2014, replacing Das Vierte.

 The network competes with other channels primarily aimed at children, such as Super RTL (50% owned by Disney Television until March 2021), KiKa and Nickelodeon Germany.

 History

 Walt Disney Television International opened their German offices near Munich on 1 March 1999.
 Disney Channel Germany was launched on 16 October 1999 as a subscription channel.

 Disney purchased Das Vierte (lit.
 The Fourth), a free-to-air TV station, in December 2012 from Dmitry Lesnevsky, a Russian media mogul, and former owner of Russia's REN-TV.
 In April 2013, Disney announced that Das Vierte would become Disney Channel in January 2014 as a 24-hour family entertainment network under Disney Channel's German head Lars Wagner.

 Evening Logo, used from 20:15 (Primetime) daily, it was used until 1 February 2024.

 Initial daytime programming included standard Disney Channel fare including Jessie, Austin & Ally, Phineas and Ferb and Gravity Falls while prime time saw Pixar films and older drawing shows including those from ABC Family as well as Hallmark Channel's Cedar Cove.
-Disney formed an in house ad sales company, Disney Media +, for the channel given that two competitors control most ad sales companies.
+Disney formed an in-house ad sales company, Disney Media+, for the channel given that two competitors control most ad sales companies.
 The channel will also be offered on two online platforms: live-stream and a catch-up service.
 The channel suspended transmission on 30 November 2013 and launched over the air on 17 January 2014 at 6 AM with the classic animated short film Steamboat Willie.
 Disney reported that its launch weekend pushed them past Nick in to third place among kid broadcast channels.